-The COVID-19 pandemic brought traditional means of outreach to a halt in 2020.
-However, the need to educate and engage customers still existed.
-Our Compliance Manager suggested mailing letters customers in the area surrounding a sanitary sewer overflow (SSO) notifying them of the SSO, what causes these and how they can do their part to help prevent or reduce occurrences.
-Our team mailed 3,881 letters and informational brochures in 2020 to customers in the areas surrounding sanitary sewer overflows (SSOs).
-These letters provide a direct connection with customers.
-Many called our Conveyance Maintenance Manager (whose contact info is listed on the letter) to let him know they were 'not the ones doing this.'

-As pandemic restrictions lessen, we will slowly resume our traditional outreach methods.
-We will also continue with our direct mail campaigns to ensure we get information directly to customers in affected areas.
+CCWA remained cautious in 2021 with scaled back community engagement due to the COVID-19 pandemic.
+Our Compliance Manager continued mailing letters to customers in the area surrounding a sanitary sewer overflow (SSO) notifying them of the SSO, what causes these and how they can do their part to help prevent or reduce occurrences.
+Our team mailed 2,261 letters and informational brochures in 2021 to customers in the areas surrounding sanitary sewer overflows (SSOs).
+These letters provide a direct connection with customers, and we plan to continue with our direct mail campaigns to ensure we get information directly to customers in affected areas.
+Our plan is to get our FOG Outreach Team back out in the community in 2022 to provide hands-on learning.